Preparing a Hitter’s Plan at the Plate

 “Many hitters will stride but take the first pitch in the first inning of a new pitcher.
 The advantages are to time and get your tempo to match the pitcher’s speed and delivery.”
 (Williams T. , Science of Hitting, 1970)

 - Look for a fastball in the hitter’s ideal hitting zone.

 “A good hitter can hit a pitch in a good spot three times better than a great hitter can hit a ball in a questionable spot.”
 (Williams T. , Science of Hitting, 1970)

 The hitter should isolate the fastball in their ideal zone and take any pitch not in the ideal zone or with a slower speed.

 - Look for a type of pitch other than a fastball.

 If the hitter guessed correctly, there is a good chance they will make solid contact.
-To prevent a weak hit and out, it is crucial the hitter take the pitch if it is a faster speed or different spin.
+However, to prevent a weak hit and out, it is crucial the hitter take the pitch if it is a faster speed or different spin.

 No Strikes or Way Ahead (Count 1-0, 2-0, 3-0, 3-1)

 The pitcher has been observed to have marginal control.
-The hitter will take until the first strike is called and will take with 3-1 count.
+Therefore, the hitter will take until the first strike is called and will take with 3-1 count.
 This gives the pitcher increased opportunities to walk the batter.

 - Look for a fastball in their ideal hitting zone(s).